msdokania/live-suggestions-copilot/README.md

 ## Known limitations

 - Whisper occasionally hallucinates short foreign-language fragments on ambient noise.
-The exact-duplicate guard catches the common repetition case; occasional single-shot hallucinations may still appear in the transcript.
+The remove exact-duplicate guard that I added, catches the common repetition case.
+But occasional single-shot hallucinations may still appear in the transcript.
-- On Groq free tier (8k TPM, 200k TPD for GPT-OSS 120B), continuous conversation can rate-limit after ~2 minutes.
+- On Groq free tier (8k TPM, 200k TPD for GPT-OSS 120B), continuous conversation can rate-limit after ~3 minutes.
 The app handles this gracefully with an auto-retry banner; upgrading to Groq Dev Tier eliminates it.
-- Chrome on Mac occasionally routes the mic to the wrong input device; if transcript is empty or garbled, check System Settings → Microphone or System Settings → Sound → Input.
+- Chrome on Mac occasionally routes the mic to the wrong input device.
+If transcript is empty or Audio too short error comes, check System Settings → Microphone or System Settings.